 We’ve gigged extensively in Jersey City and Hoboken over the years at many great events like Project Greenville, Riverview Farmers Market, Live at The Lumberyard, Hamilton Park BBQ Festival, Groove on Grove, Liberty State Park Summerfest Concert Series, and JC Fridays.
 We’ve shared a bill with national acts Marshall Crenshaw and The Smithereens at the Hoboken Arts & Music Festival.
 We’ve opened for Evan Dando (of Lemonheads fame) at Monty Hall.
 We’ve performed at many Manhattan and Brooklyn venues.

-I’ve also picked up some theater experience along the way, performing in a musical production of “Jacques Brel is Alive and Well & Living in Paris” as well as composing and performing songs for “The Box” at Jersey City Theater Center.
+I’ve picked up some theater experience along the way, performing in a musical production of “Jacques Brel is Alive and Well & Living in Paris” as well as composing and performing songs for “The Box” at Jersey City Theater Center.

 The music that inspired me was born in Nashville and Memphis Tenn. as well as in the Mississippi Delta.
 I’ve always been interested in that point where Blues, Country and Gospel music intersect.
 Elvis Presley and a few others captured lightning in a bottle in the fifties and changed the world.
 I’ve always had an affinity for this particular brand of American Roots Music that originated in the South.
 I’ve been chasing this sound for years now, and having the time of my life doing so.